skupta12/Whiteday/README.md

 - **Server-Side Rendering (SSR)**:
   Built with Next.js, the project supports SSR, which helps with faster page loads, better SEO, and a better user experience.
 All product data is fetched server-side for fast and efficient rendering.

-- **SEO Optimization**:
-  Every page and product is optimized for search engines with proper metadata, URLs, and clean HTML output, ensuring that your store is easily discoverable by potential customers.

 - **Customizable Design**:
   The template is designed to be easily customized to fit your brand, whether you're tweaking the color scheme, layout, or typography.